Skip to Content

 Refinishing Yellowing Trim

-The ABS plastics used as covers or trims to various interior and exterior RV components tend to yellow over time.
-This gives your RV a dated appearance which can be surprisingly easy to refresh.
+This is a simple and inexpensive DIY project that can really brighten up your RV, both inside and out.
+The ABS plastics used as covers or trims on various interior and exterior RV components tend to yellow over time.
+This gives your RV a dated appearance, which can be surprisingly easy to refresh.

-With small pieces like light trim or fixtures, you’ll simply clean the fixture, place it into a plastic ziplock bag, pour hydrogen peroxide (available online or locally at a grocery store/pharmacy) into the bag to cover the fixture, and set the bag in the sun for a couple of hours.
+Let’s use the trim or casing surrounding a light fixture as an example.
+Once you’ve removed the trim/casing (being sure there aren’t any electrical/electronic parts still attached), use hydrogen peroxide and the power of the sun to restore the fixture to its original luster.
+With small pieces like light trim or fixtures, you’ll start by cleaning the fixture, placing it into a plastic ziplock bag, pouring hydrogen peroxide (available online or locally at a grocery store/pharmacy) into the bag to cover the fixture, and setting the bag in the sun for a couple of hours.
 You’ll be amazed at the transformation!

 Broken Water Pump

-Your RV water pump draws water from your fresh water tank through your RV’s plumbing system to deliver water to your faucets, shower, and toilet when you’re not connected to a city water source.
+Your RV water pump draws water from your freshwater tank through your RV’s plumbing system to deliver water to your faucets, shower, and toilet when you’re not connected to a city water source.
 As with any other piece of equipment, components can wear out over time, sometimes requiring replacement of the entire pump.

 John with our RV water pump